Former Wimbledon champion Jana Novotna dies aged 49

 In a statement on its website, the WTA said the former world No.2 died peacefully "surrounded by her family in her native Czech Republic."

-Novotna captured hearts of fans when she burst into tears after losing to Steffi Graf in the 1993 Wimbledon final and was consoled by the Duchess of Kent.
+Novotna captured the hearts of fans when she burst into tears after losing to Steffi Graf in the 1993 Wimbledon final and was consoled by the Duchess of Kent.
+It continues to be one of the most memorable moments in the tournament's history.

-She also lost the 1997 Wimbledon final before going on to win the title by beating Nathalie Tauziat in the 1998 final.
+She also lost the 1997 Wimbledon final before going on to win the title in 1998, beating Nathalie Tauziat in the final.

 During an illustrious career, Novotna won 17 Grand Slam titles, including 12 in doubles and four in mixed doubles -- and was a member of the Czech Republic's victorious 1998 Fed Cup team.